Ankitraghav000/Docker/README.md

   # Introduction to Docker
   Docker is a tool that keeps everything your app needs in one place.
 Docker provides a platform as a service (PaaS) that uses OS-level virtualization to deliver software in      container packages.

   # Introduction to Container
-  A container is like a box that creates an isolated environment in which applications and their dependencies can live.
+  A container is like a box that creates an isolated environment where applications and their dependencies can live.

   # Reason to Use of Docker
   We use Docker for the following key reasons: